BenjaminTuckerInstitute/Liberty/3/8/liberty.md

 “Dmitry, I beg you to go away, or I shall have to go myself.”

 “You cannot.
-Is it with your interests that I am concerned?"
+Is it with your interests that I am concerned?”

 Kirsanoff did not say a word.